Kyoto: A City of Temples & Tradition

 Once we arrived, we checked into our Ryokan, which is a traditional Japanese inn with tatami mats, paper sliding doors, and, of course, onsen (natural hot spring baths).
 If you're ever in Japan, I highly recommend staying in a Ryokan for at least a few nights.
 The hospitality, architecture, and food are all top-notch.

 Another shrine I’d recommend seeing is Fushimi Inari Shrine—a Kyoto staple you’ve most likely seen all over social media—which is famous for its thousands of torii gates that extend up a mountain.
-Interestingly, the gates are all donated by business and individuals as an offering to Inari, the Shinto god of rice and sake.
+Interestingly, the gates are all donated by businesses and individuals as an offering to Inari, the Shinto god of rice and sake.
 Getting to this shrine is simple—it has its own train station (Inari Station), and the shrine is right outside.

 Prepare yourself for an uphill walk if you plan to explore the entire shrine.
 Wear the right shoes, bring some water, and give yourself enough time.
 This is another attraction that gets crowded—it’s open 24-hours, so go early or in the evening (my friend even walked it at night and said it was eerie, but cool).